Courtesy: Prof Nabil Ebraheim, University of Toledo, Ohio, USA

 Precautions

-- Use multiple fluoroscopic views during surgery.
+- Use multiple fluoroscopic views

 Fixation of Posterior Wall Fractures

-Soft Tissue Injury Associated with Acetabular Trauma
+Soft Tissue Injuries in Acetabular Trauma

 Morel-Lavallée Lesion